LBNL-UCB-STI/beam/docs/protocols.rst

 3. Household returns a MobilityStatusResponse.
 Based on this response, the person optionally includes vehicles in the ReservationRequest sent to the Router.
 4. Person sends a ReservationRequest to the Router.
 5. Person sends a RideHailInquiry to the RideHailManager.
-6. Person schedules a FinalizeModeChoiceTrigger to occur in the future (respresenting non-zero queueStartTime to make a choice).
+6. Person schedules a FinalizeModeChoiceTrigger to occur in the future (respresenting non-zero time to make a choice).
 7. Person stays in ChoosingMode state until all results are recieved: RoutingResponse, RideHailingInquiryResponse, FinalizeModeChoiceTrigger.
 With each response, the data is stored locally for use in the mode choice.

 *Choosing and Reserving*